-But some handy vape geeks proved their vaporizers are almost full conduction.
-They later changed this and stopped advertising their vaporizers as full convection and gave a lame excuse that there was some misunderstanding between them and their engineers.
+Some handy vape geeks proved their vaporizers are almost full conduction.
+They later changed this and stopped advertising their vaporizers as full convection and said there was some misunderstanding between them and their engineers.

 Its warranty is on the short side: 2 years.
-It seems this 2 years is starting to become the industry standard for portable vaporizers…not a good development.
+It seems this 2 year warranty is starting to become the industry standard for portable vaporizers, not a good development.

-This thing produces clouds and does it almost as good as the Kings of Potency: MIGHTY and CRAFTY…
+It produces very impressive clouds and does it as good as the portable vaporizers that I rate the highest in this regard: the MIGHTY and CRAFTY…

-Its design is rugged not elegant, and the build quality is good.
+Its design is rugged, not elegant, and the build quality is excellent.
 Plastic is what dominates this vape…so it doesn’t feel super luxurious.
-But the quality of the plastic is good and it doesn’t feel cheap either.
+But the quality of the plastic is good, and it doesn’t feel cheap either.

-Even though I can fit it in my pocket, if you’re looking for a true pocket vape, look at its smaller brother: the Boundless CF. The battery life is decent though, you won’t easily run out of battery when you’re out in the wild.
+Even though I can fit it in my pocket, if you’re looking for a true pocket vape, look at its smaller brother: the Boundless CF. The battery life is decent though; you won’t quickly run out of battery when you’re out in the wild.

 For you temp control Nazis:

-If we’re comparing the Boundless CFX to the MIGHTY, I would go for the Boundless CFX if:
+If we’re comparing the Boundless CFX to the MIGHTY, you should go for the Boundless CFX if:

 - You want an as potent vaporizer as the MIGHTY;